-A name unfamiliar to many in the American public is Yuriy Nosenko, a Russian defector to the United States.
+A name unfamiliar to many in the American public is Yuri Nosenko, a Russian defector to the United States.
 Lower Central Intelligence Agency operatives verified Nosenko's credibility, however James Angleton the Communist obsessed Counterintelligence Chief was not convinced.
-Instead, Angleton convinced his Agency subordinates Nosenko was part of worldwide Communist plot that had killed President Kennedy.
-Nosenko became an Agency operative in Russia in 1964.
-Noshenko said he handled the KGB files on Lee Harvey Oswald and nothing implicated the Soviet Union in the assassination.i
+Instead, Angleton convinced his Agency subordinates Nosenko was part of worldwide Communist plot.
+Nosenko became an Agency operative in Russia in 1964 and said he handled the KGB files on Lee Harvey Oswald and nothing implicated the Soviet Union in the assassination.i

 James Angleton of course dismissed this idea, despite that even the Warren Commission stated that no Communist plot existed.
 Richard Helms later Director of Central Intelligence stated in declassified official documents "...If it were established beyond any doubt that he (Nosenko) had been lying and, by implication, therefore, Oswald was an agent of the KGB."
 When questioned for a more specific answer by Congressional officials Helms replied, "Yes, I can be specific.
 In other words, the Soviet government ordered President Kennedy assassinated."ii

 Yet none of the verified evidence supports Angleton, Helms, and the Agency's claim, and that did not save Nosenko from the hellish torment to come.
 He was blindfolded, kidnapped, and placed in a CIA safe house akin the worst prisons of his homeland.
-Meals of weak tea and gruel for years, a single light always lit his cell, and he was in isolated confinement.
+Nosenko ate meals of weak tea and gruel for years, a single light always lit his cell, and he resided in isolated confinement at a CIA holding removed from society.
 Much like the current methods used on post 911 suspects, he endured mental, and physical debasement for years after the Commission had concluded.
-Agency staff brutally and repeatedly interrogated him, but previously Helms went to the Warren Commission in 1964.iii
+Agency staff brutally and repeatedly interrogated him, but previously Helms went to the Warren Commission in 1964 to inform them about Nosenko.iii

 Just a short time before the Commission was to release its report Helms revealed that Nosenko existed, and "I recognized we couldn't keep him in durance vile, as we had, against the laws of the United States."iv This admission of brazen illegality in the name of unsupported ideas is concealed from the American public for decades.
 After learning of the Nosenko matter Chief Justice Warren was displeased and included none of the information despite the possible implications in the Warren Report.